On divisorial (i) classes: On Cox Rings and curves.

 \end{remark}

-Let us also mention that although effectivity of $(-1)$ curves is implied by the definition in dimension two, this is no longer the case in higher dimension.
-In Example~\ref{eg:NotEffective} we see a divisor satistying the numerical conditions required for being a $(-1)$ class, but the curve is not effective, so it won't be in the Weyl group action $W_{n,s}\cdot E_i$.
-Therefore one needs to introduce effectivity in the definition of $(-1)$ classes!
+Let us also mention that although effectivity of $(-1)$ divisors is implied by the definition in dimension two, this is no longer the case in higher dimension.
+In Example~\ref{eg:NotEffective} we see a divisor satisfying the numerical conditions required for being a divisorial $(-1)$ class, but the curve is not effective, so it won't be in the Weyl group action $W_{n,s}\cdot E_i$.
+Therefore one needs to introduce effectivity in the definition of divisorial $(i)$ classes!

 The following result, stronger than Remark~\ref{rem:eff}, holds only in dimension two.
 It follows from by property (3) of Corollary~\ref{cor:cre} and property (4) of Lemma~\ref{lem:eq}.

 \begin{corollary} If $D$ is a \textit{$(-1)$ curve} then